-the syntax of the rules are simple to understand:
+The syntax of the rules are simple to understand and use same syntax as VLAN filters.

-the request is the sql request you will launch on the remote device, you must know what the request will return to write the test.
+Request is the SQL request you will launch on the remote device, you must know what the request will return to write the test

-''' Inside the Rules Actions we define 2 sorts of blocs: The test bloc (ie [explorer]) and the action bloc (ie [1:explorer]) '''
+Inside the Rules Actions field we define 2 sorts of blocs:

+- The test bloc (i.e. [explorer]) - The action bloc (i.e. [1:explorer])